dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 ### Static Analysis of an Extension Type Member Invocation

+This section specifies the static analysis of an extension type member invocation.
+Note that this is the meta-syntactic concept which was introduced in the previous section, and the underlying concrete syntax does not explicitly include all elements needed to give this specification.
+The subsequent sections will specify all the elements ("an invocation of the extension type member `m` ...") based on specific syntax, and then rely an this section to specify the static analysis of the given situation.

 We need to introduce a concept that is similar to existing concepts for regular classes.

-We say that an extension type declaration _DV_ _has_ a member named `n` in the case where _DV_ declares a member named `n`, and in the case where _DV_ has no such declaration, but _DV_ has a direct superinterface `V` that has a member named `n`.
-In both cases, _the member declaration named `n` that DV has_ is said declaration.
+We say that an extension type declaration _DV_ _has_ an extension type member named `n` in the case where _DV_ declares a member named `n`, and in the case where _DV_ has no such declaration, but _DV_ has a direct extension type superinterface `V` that has an extension type member named `n`.
+In both cases, when this is unique, _the extension type member declaration named `n` that DV has_ is said declaration.

-*For a declaration in an extension type, this definition is unambiguous for an extension type that has no compile-time errors, because name clashes must be resolved by _DV_.
-If the declaration is from a superinterface which is not an extension type then it is handled specially, and we do not need to have a unique declaration of `n` "that _DV_ has".*
+The type (function type for a method, return type for a getter) of this declaration relative to this invocation is determined by repeatedly computing the instantiated type of the superinterface during the traversal of the superinterface graph to the superinterface declaration that contains this member daclaration, and then substituting the actual values of the type parameters of the extension type into the type of that declaration.

+Similarly, we say that an extension type declaration _DV_ _has_ a non-extension type member named `n` in the case where _DV_ does not declare a member named `n`, but _DV_ has a direct extension type superinterface `V` that has a non-extension type member named `n`, or _DV_ has a direct non-extension type superinterface `T` whose interface contains a member signature named `n`.

+The member signature of such a member is the combined member signature of all non-extension type members named `n` that _DV_ has, again using a repeated computation of the instantiated type of each superinterface on the path to the given non-extension type superinterface.

+Now we are ready to specify the invocation itself.

 Consider an invocation of the extension type member `m` on the receiver expression `e` according to the extension type declaration `V` with the actual type arguments <code>T<sub>1</sub>, ..., T<sub>s</sub></code>.
 If the invocation includes an actual argument part (possibly including some actual type arguments) then call it `args`.
+If the invocation does not include an actual argument part, but it does include a list of actual type arguments, call it `typeArgs`.
 Finally, assume that `V` declares the type variables <code>X<sub>1</sub>, ..., X<sub>s</sub></code>.

-*Note that it is known that
+*Note that in this section it is known that
 <code>V\<T<sub>1</sub>, ..., T<sub>s</sub>&gt;</code>
 has no compile-time errors.
 In particular, the number of actual type arguments is correct, and it is a regular-bounded type,